Chilean president shaking up government amid protests

 For Pablo Rodríguez, a 30-year-old actor, the steps “are a good start, but aren’t sufficient.”

-Some of those who protested on Friday said they would return to the downtown Italy Plaza to clean up the garbage and debris left behind.
+Some of those who protested on Friday returned to the downtown Italy Plaza to clean up the garbage and debris left behind.

 “But I am going to take advantage of that and say to protest again,” said student Andrés Villarroel as he headed downtown.